Edwin Tong: Political career

 In March 2018, Tong was selected to be part of the ten-member Select Committee on Deliberate Online Falsehoods tasked with looking into the issue of deliberate online falsehoods and how to deal with them.
 During the public hearings, a group of activists issued a lengthy missive on 2 April 2018, stating that the hearings did not feel like a genuine attempt to solicit views and that the attendees' views had been misrepresented.
 One of the activists, Kirsten Han, was questioned by Tong over an article she had written for the Asia Times whose relevance to the committee's terms of reference was not made clear.
 Tong also quoted the first three paragraphs of a 2011 article from The Guardian, in which former British Prime Minister Tony Blair described the Freedom of Information Act as "dangerous", to question Han over the Freedom of Information Act when the rest of the article presents a different picture.

-During the 2020 general election, Tong managed to retain his seat as Member of Parliament in Marine Parade GRC after the five-member PAP team won with 57.76% of the vote against the Workers' Party.
-On 27 July 2020, he was promoted to full Minister and appointed Minister for Culture, Community and Youth and Second Minister for Law.
+In the 2020 general election, Tong managed to retain his parliamentary seat in Marine Parade GRC after the five-member PAP team won 57.76% of the vote against the WP.
+On 27 July 2020, he was promoted to full Minister and appointed Minister for Culture, Community and Youth, and Second Minister for Law.

+In the 2025 general election, Tong's Joo Chiat ward was moved to East Coast GRC.
+He retained his seat as the PAP secured 58.73% of the vote against the WP led by former NCMP Yee Jenn Jong, which garnered 41.27%.
+Following the announcement of the Second Lawrence Wong Cabinet, Tong was appointed Minister for Law, taking over from K. Shanmugam.
+His appointment marked a milestone, as he became the first Chinese individual to hold the post.
+The role had previously been held only by members of minority communities, including both K. M. Byrne (1959–1963) and E. W. Barker (1964–1988) who was of Eurasian descent, as well as both S. Jayakumar (1988–2008) and K. Shanmugam (2008–2025) who were of Indian descent.